openshift/enhancements/enhancements/ingress/global-admission-hsts.md

 user agent.
 No specifications for support are made here.

 ## Design Details
 Design details are addressed throughout this document.
-However, more discussion should happen regarding the case when a `route`'s HSTS policy uses `includeSubDomains` and how this interoperates with the `route`'s wildcard-policy for subdomains.
+However, additional discussion is warranted, regarding the use of `includeSubDomains` and how this interoperates with the `route`'s wildcard-policy for subdomains.
 Though the host admitter reduces the subdomain of `bar.foo.com` to `foo.com` and thus matches any subdomains ending in `foo.com`, the HSTS Policy understands the subdomains of `bar.foo.com` to include `bar.foo.com` and exclude `def.foo.com`.
 There are several possible outcomes we could provide for when a `route` has a wildcard-policy of `Subdomain`, and it also specifies a HSTS Policy with `includeSubDomains`: